Friday, February 25, 2011

 Maybe this is just what I needed- Tagged by Mary and a reason to begin again.

-s.
+This is not unlike my life.
+I start and restart many many times.
 I guess as long as I do not give up, Hummm can I take consistence out of the dictionary?
 No just put my picture in the definition of "Try again"

 1-What would be your ideal vacation?
 I would love to go to Israel, for at least a week, and see the Holy Land with my husband and some great LDS scriptorian and historian.